Special LIVE edition — AWP2019, Day 1

 Ben Ristow — 57:14

 Ben Ristow is a fiction writer and academic scholar who teaches at Hobart and William Smith College.
 He joins us to talk about Craft Consciousness and Artistic Practice in Creative Writing, which will be published as part of the series, Participating in the Research in Creative Writing by Bloomsbury (forthcoming in 2020).
-In this book, Ben will examine how to conceptualize craft which includes international perspectives, how he connected with Bloomsbury, what he does on the side, and what is exciting at AWP.
+In this book, Ben will examine how to conceptualize craft which includes international perspectives.
+We have the pleasure of discussing how he connected with Bloomsbury, what he does on the side, and what is exciting at AWP.

 M.S.
 Coe — 1:08:12